wheelercj/wheelercj/README.md

 I'm interested in many things including backend web, desktop, and systems development, language design, and teaching computer science.
 I've always wanted to be some kind of inventor; someone that makes things that are useful and make people happy.
 Now I'm finally able to do that by creating software and sharing what I've learned.

-Check out [my site](https://wheelercj.github.io/notes/) for tons of free textbooks, computer science guides, and more.

 Here are some of my projects:

 * [MovieFinder](https://github.com/chizuo/COMP587-MovieApplication) – a movie recommender that improves with the user’s habits (Python, Qt for Python, web)